List of IBM products: Computer software

 Some software listings are for software families, not products (Fortran was not a product; Fortran H was a product).

 Some IBM software products were distributed free (no charge for the software itself, a common practice early in the industry).
-The term "Program Product" was used by IBM to denote that it's freely available but not for free.
+The term "Program Product" was used by IBM to denote that the software is generally available at an additional charge.
 Prior to June 1969, the majority of software packages written by IBM were available at no charge to IBM customers; with the June 1969 announcement, new software not designated as "System Control Programming" became Program Products, although existing non-system software remained available for free.